Bible & Notes |

 Bible & Presentation Notes

-New Testament, Psalms & Proverbs which I can easily access as I travel and then I pack a personal Study Bible for use while in Uganda.
-At the end of my teaching at the final venue of the trip, I give this study Bible to a Ugandan.
+I take a small paperback New Testament, Psalms & Proverbs (like the Gideons distribute) which I can easily access as I travel.
+Additionally, I pack a personal Study Bible for use while in Uganda.
+At the end of my teaching at the final venue of the trip, I give this study Bible to a Ugandan pastor.
 Your presentation notes should be packed in some type of folder or binder to protect them in traveling.
-Take a few extra sheets of paper so you can write out additional presentation materials as the circumstances dictate.
+Take a few extra sheets of paper or a writing pad, so you can prepare additional presentation materials as the circumstances dictate.

 Top |